 34345 Snickersville Turnpike, Bluemont, VA – https://greatcountryfarms.com

 Great Country Farms is open year round with lots of different “pick your own” fruits and vegetables available (check their website for what is available to pick), but it’s especially fun to visit in the fall.
 They have a fantastic pumpkin patch for picking your own pumpkins as well as a corn maze, wagon rides, miniature golfing, and even a giant pumpkin jumping pillow.
-Their Fall Pumpkin Harvest Festival runs through October 31st with ticket prices ranging from $10 to $16.
-Check their website for hours and ticket prices and to pre-purchase tickets online.
-If you miss their fall festival, another favorite is the “Pumpkin Chunkin” which runs November 1, 2, 6, and 7 this year where you can bring your left over pumpkins to their “smashin stations” and let them fly!
+Their Fall Pumpkin Harvest Festival runs through October 1st through the 31st with ticket prices ranging from $10 to $16. **They are also offering free admission on weekdays for military/veteran families to their Pumpkin Harvest Festival.
+Up to 6 guests can be admitted free.** Check their website for hours and ticket prices and to pre-purchase tickets online.
+If you miss their fall festival, another favorite is the “Pumpkin Chunkin” which runs November 5th and 6th this year where you can bring your left over pumpkins to their “smashin stations” and let them fly!

 19246 James Monroe Hwy, Leesburg, VA – https://www.pumpkinfestleesburg.com